Brilliantcrank/airbag-industries/content/sources.md

 **Following**

-Some of my friends never stopped writing and others are working their way back.
+Friends and aquaintances who keep writing.
 If you don't see your name on the list, please let me know.

 * [Andy Baio](https://waxy.org "Andy Baio") / Waxy
 * [Austin Kleon](https://austinkleon.com "Austin Kleon")